digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 .. snippet:: migrating_participant
     .. success:: participant.start()

-Please note that while we've used a participant node here as an example, the behavior is the same for all other types of nodes.
+Please note that the procedure remains the same for all other types of nodes, with a participant node used here as an example.

 Test Your Upgrade
 ~~~~~~~~~~~~~~~~~